sustrik/libdill/README.md

 int rc = chsend(ch, &val, sizeof(val));
 ```

+## Receiving from channel

 Receive a message from channel:

 ```
 int val;
 int rc = chrecv(ch, &val, sizeof(val));
 ```

+## Terminating the communication on channel

 Mark a channel as non-functional: